 - 5 garlic cloves finely chopped

-- 2 tbsp all purpose flour add 1 more tbsp if you want your soup even thicker
+- 2 tablespoon all purpose flour add 1 more tablespoon if you want your soup even thicker

 - 3 chicken bouillon cubes broken up so it’s easier to dissolve in water

 - 2 cups homemade shrimp broth made from the shrimp shells